 The Ultra-HD dream

 There's no doubt that 4K HDR content from both Netflix and Amazon Prime Video are stunning on a compatible display.
 While Netflix has always labelled HDR content pretty well, Amazon had some catching up to do in this department.

-Ultra-HD content is easily accessible through the Fire TV interface, but finding HDR content specifically isn't really covered: it's a case of most recent content is HDR compatible and it'll play as so, where available.
+4K content is easily accessible through the Fire TV interface, but finding HDR content specifically isn't really covered: it's a case of most recent content being HDR compatible and therefore it'll play as so, where available.